passle/passle-sync-wordpress/README.md

 **4. Theme Templates**

-To display Passle posts and authors, you should create custom templates as part of your theme that include the custom post type names, [as described in the Wordpress documentation](https://developer.wordpress.org/themes/template-files-section/custom-post-type-template-files/).
+To display Passle posts and authors, you should create custom templates as part of your theme that, include the custom post type names, [as described in the WordPress documentation](https://developer.wordpress.org/themes/template-files-section/custom-post-type-template-files/).
 These templates should be called `single-passle-post.php` and `single-passle-author.php`.

 This plugin provides the `PasslePost` and `PassleAuthor` helper classes, which you should use in your templates to access the custom Passle fields attached to a post or author more easily.
-They also ensure you're using the most up to date version of the data available.
+They also ensure you're using the most up-to-date version of the data available.

 For detailed documentation on the available classes, jump to the [API documentation](./docs/index.md).